-Meaning of the Impugned Statement
+Meaning Of The Impugned Statement

-- [36] In determining whether the Impugned Statements are capable of bearing a defamatory meaning, the primary role of the court is to focus on how the ordinary reasonable reader would construe the words.
-Meaning was to be determined according to how it would be understood by the ordinary reasonable reader.
+[36] In determining whether the Impugned Statements are capable of bearing a defamatory meaning, the primary role of the court is to focus on how the ordinary reasonable reader would construe the words.
+Meaning was to be determined according to how it would be understood by the ordinary, reasonable reader.
 It was not fixed by technical, linguistically precise dictionary definitions, divorced from the context in which the statement was made; see Stocker v.
-Stocker [2019] UKSC 17. - [37] On the very same issue, the Federal Court in the case of Chong Chieng Jen v.
-Government of State of Sarawak & Anor [2019] 1 MLRA 515; [2019] 3 MLJ 300; [2019] 1 CLJ 329 held that: - words complained of are capable of bearing a defamatory meaning.
+Stocker [2019] UKSC 17.

+[37] On the very same issue, the Federal Court in the case of Chong Chieng Jen v.
+Government of State of Sarawak & Anor [2019] 1 MLRA 515, held that:

+"The steps of the inquiry before the court in an action for defamation was succinctly explained by Gopal Sri Ram JCA (later FCJ) in Chok Foo Choo v.
+The China Press Bhd [1998] 2 MLRA 287:

+It cannot, I think, be doubted that the first task of a court in an action for defamation is to determine whether the words complained of are capable of bearing a defamatory meaning.
 The ordinary and natural meaning of words may be either the literal meaning or it may be an implied or inferred or an indirect meaning: any meaning that does not require the support of extrinsic facts passing beyond general knowledge but is a meaning which is capable of being detected in the language used can be a part of the ordinary and natural meaning of words (See: Lewis v.
 Daily Telegraph Ltd [1963] 2 ALL ER151).
-The ordinary natural meaning may therefore include and any implication or inference which a reasonable reader, guided not by any special but only by general knowledge not fettered by strict legal rules and any of construction...".
+The ordinary and natural meaning may therefore include any implication or inference which a reasonable reader, guided not by any special but only by general knowledge and not fettered by any strict legal rules of construction...".

-"The steps of the inquiry before the court in an action for defamation was succinctly explained by Gopal Sri Ram JCA (later FCJ) in Chok Foo Choo v.
-The China Press Bhd [1998] 2 MLRA 287; [1999] 1 MLJ 371; [1999] 1 CLJ 461; [1999] 1 AMR 753 (CA):

-It cannot, I think, be doubted that the first task of a court in an action for defamation is to determine whether the

-- [38] In determining the meaning of the Impugned Statements, we are of the view that this court must look into consideration of the following: - - (i) the Impugned Statements must be read in whole; - (ii) it is not open for the appellant to select words of the sentence; and - (iv) the Impugned Statements must be read in the context of the entire publication. - [39] Our task is to determine whether the Impugned Statements are capable of bearing the defamatory meaning ascribed by the appellant. - [40] Having read the Impugned Statements and the publication as a whole, we find it reveals as follows: - a.
-The appellant was a politician and a senior leader of DAP which was participating in the State Election when the Impugned Statements was made;
+[38] In determining the meaning of the Impugned Statements, we are of the view that this court must take into consideration the following:

+- (i) the Impugned Statements must be read in whole; - (ii) it is not open for the appellant to select words of the sentence; and - (iv) the Impugned Statements must be read in the context of the entire publication.

+[39] Our task is to determine whether the Impugned Statements are capable of bearing the defamatory meaning ascribed by the appellant.

+[40] Having read the Impugned Statements and the publication as a whole, we find that it reveals the following: